taylowar/pdf-pre-processor/README.md

-# Pdf preParser - PpP
+# Pdf preProcessor - PpP

 An ``stb-style header only library`` for extracting data out of pdf files